 If you’re itching to search for the Northern Lights, Cruise and Maritime Voyages operates several cruises to some of the world’s best locations to see the aurora, including Norway and Iceland.
+Alternatively, Hurtigruten run a classic round voyage throughout the winter, leaving you spoilt for choice.
 Remember to wrap up warm and keep Ronn’s tips in mind to capture the perfect photograph on your cruise holiday.

 Image credits: The Aurora Chasers